 By Satoru Yamaguchi and Nami Hidaka.
-Released in Japan by Ichijinsha.
+Released in Japan as “Otome Game no Hametsu Flag Shika Nai Akuyaku Reijou ni Tensei Shite Shimatta…” by Ichijinsha Bunko Iris.
 Released in North America by J-Novel Club.
-Translated by Shirley Yeung.
+Translated by Joshua Douglass-Molloy.

 I get the sense that this was the first book written not only after the 2nd series of the anime had aired, but after the author had noticed fan opinion of that series.
 There’s a combination of things that worked really well in that season combined with an effort to move the plot along to its inevitable conclusion even more than it was in the previous volume.
 That said, that inevitable conclusion is becoming more and more a single route.
 My hope was that we might, at least, get an open ending with no romantic resolution, but the plot twists introduced here, while not technically resolving anything, very much say that Katarina is going to end this series married to Jeord and we are all going to have to lump it.
 Even Sophia and Maria get very little to do, though at least Mary gets an opening scene where she can pretend she and Katarina had a kid.
 That said, have faith, yuri fans, there is one bone thrown to you here.